aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 [Blog 2](https://aldenm01.github.io/stat386-projects/2022/09/26/Dataset-post.html)

 ## The Dataset
 The dataset explored in this post is from my previous blog.
 However, I added class types for each unit.
-For example, if a unit is a cavalier, they are a cavalry unit.
+For example, if a unit is a cavalier, he/she is a cavalry unit.
-If a unit is a knight, they are an armored unit.
+If a unit is a knight, he/she is an armored unit.
 The last column that was added was the amount of votes that each unit got in an official Fire Emblem popularity poll for the mobile game, Fire Emblem Heroes.
-I felt that the amount of votes that a character got would be a valuable as it should help visualize what makes a likeable unit for the average player.
+I felt that the amount of votes that a character got would be valuable as it should help visualize what makes a likeable unit for the average player.

 Data from these polls were collected from the links below.